 The main goal of an EMI shielding solution is to seal an electrical device enclosure to prevent transmission of electromagnetic interference by isolating it from its surroundings.
 A conductive enclosure used to block electrostatic fields is also known as a Faraday cage (shown here).
 The amount of EMI shielding needed depends upon the material used, its thickness, the size of the shielded volume, and the frequency of the fields of interest and the size, shape, and orientation of apertures in a shield to an incident electromagnetic field.

 EMI Shielding Solutions

-At Zatkoff Seals and Packings, we offer a variety of Parker Chomerics EMI shielding products, including an extensive selection of EMI gaskets, shielded windows, shielded honeycomb air vents, cable shielding products, grounding solutions, shielding laminates, and metal foil tapes.
-It also includes conductive adhesives, coatings, sealants, greases and inks, as well as conductive plastics.
+At Zatkoff Seals & Packings, we offer a variety of Parker Chomerics EMI shielding products, including an extensive selection of EMI gaskets, shielded windows, shielded honeycomb air vents, cable shielding products, grounding solutions, shielding laminates, and metal foil tapes.
+We also offer conductive adhesives, coatings, sealants, greases and inks, as well as conductive plastics.
 Learn more about our EMI shielding materials and capabilities here.

-Additionally, we combine different EMI shielding and thermal management materials to create an integrated solution for your application.
-Reduce the number of single parts in assemblies, devices and systems to make installation and maintenance more efficient.
+Additionally, we combine different EMI shielding and thermal management materials to create integrated solutions for your application.
+Reduce the number of single parts in assemblies, devices, and systems to make installation and maintenance more efficient.